-Article 20 - Curriculum components taken elsewhere
+Article 20 Curriculum components taken elsewhere

-- 1. In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by the code of the course, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
+- In the event that a student has completed approved components taken outside the degree programme, the student is responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by the code of the course, the associated study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
 In the case of components taken abroad, the student must request the Board of Examiners to determine the number of credits and the result. - 3.
 A student who takes a component elsewhere must provide relevant information about this to the Board of Examiners.
 Relevant information is taken to mean, where applicable, in any case: the progress made in the part of the course in question, the assessment (also if a fail) by the authorised body and a decision concerning fraud.
-The Board of Examiners is authorised to request and obtain this information from the authorised body.
+The Board of Examiners is authorised to request and obtain this information from the authorised body. - 4.
+Courses successfully completed elsewhere will only be included in the programme if they were completed during the period in which the student was enrolled on the degree programme.
+For courses successfully completed elsewhere outside the period the student was enrolled in the degree programme, an exemption must be applied for.

-Paragraph 5 - Further rules governing internships and project
+Further rules governing internships and projects

-Article 21 - Internships
+Article 21 Internships